-Linguistics is the science of language, including the sounds or signs, words, and grammar rules.
+Every human knows at least one language, spoken or signed.
+Linguistics is the science of language, including the sounds, words, and grammar rules.
 Words in languages are finite, but sentences are not.
 It is this creative aspect of human language that sets it apart from animal languages, which are essentially responses to stimuli.

 There are two types of grammars: descriptive and prescriptive.
 Descriptive grammars represent the unconscious knowledge of a language.
 English speakers, for example, know that "me likes apples" is incorrect and "I like apples" is correct, although the speaker may not be able to explain why.
 Descriptive grammars do not teach the rules of a language, but rather describe rules that are already known.
 In contrast, prescriptive grammars dictate what a speaker's grammar should be and they include teaching grammars, which are written to help teach a foreign language.